 While restrained eaters — people who restrict in some way — feel they need rules, unrestrained or intuitive eaters do not.
 When you don’t deprive yourself of any food and allow yourself complete and unconditional permission to eat, you don’t need rules because this very act neutralizes our emotional attachment to shiny objects like cookies and potato chips.

-Maybe you ran the Boston marathon or climbed Mount Everest or opened a yoga studio on your own or studied your way to Harvard or painted your way to a star-studded exhibit or take gorgeous photos for the hell of it.
+Maybe you ran the Boston marathon, climbed Mount Everest, opened a yoga studio on your own, studied your way to Harvard, painted your way to a star-studded exhibit, or took gorgeous photos for the hell of it.

 Maybe you moved cross-country with your significant other and had three beautiful children who brought more joy to your life than you could have ever imagined.
 Or you built an empire, never married, and lived happily ever after.